theobio/p5-Bio-SeqWare-Uploads-CgHub-Fastq/README.md

     $obj->doLive( $dbh );

 Sets the external status for an upload record.
-Because there may be a delay between submitting a file and cghub setting it live, I need to allow multiple checks for live status.
-That requires states of "not checked", "checked but not live yet", "bad", and "done" as states.
+Because there may be a delay between submitting a file and cghub setting it live, This uses the

-    "not checked"           => status         = 'submit-fastq_completed';
-                               externalstatus = null
-    "checked, not live yet" => status         = 'live_waiting';
-                               externalstatus = 'recheck-waiting'
-    "bad"                   => status         = 'live_failed';
-                               externalstatus = 'recheck-waiting'
-    "live"                  => status         = 'live_completed';
-                               externalstatus = 'live'
+\--recheckWaitHours parameter -- as self-"{'recheckWaitHours'} -- to determine
+if it can pick up the record yet

 ## doRerun